aido/AidoATP/README.md

 	Use Simple Moving Average algorithm (SMA)
 	Use Exponential Moving Average algorithm (EMA)
-	Number of ticks used to calculate short Moving Average Trading fee (eg 0.6% = 0.006)
+	Number of ticks used to calculate short Moving Average Use VWAP Cross algorithm
 	Which risk algorithm would you like to use?
-(1 or 2)
-		1: High Risk
-		2: Conservative
+(High Risk or Conservative) Trading fee (eg 0.6% = 0.006)

 If used, the --use-arbitrage and --use-trend command line switches will over-ride their respective configuration file values.

 Further reading
 ===============